 Use PCMGGetFrameArea() to retrieve each frameable area name by index.
 This function will fill the area name in the buffer.
 This area name stored in the buffer should then be passed to PCMGFrameArea() to frame that particular area.
-The return value of this function is the number of characters copied into the buffer.
+The return value is the number of characters copied into the buffer.